Nsiemer/Nsiemer.github.io/_posts/2015-01-14-piratechest.markdown

 <br>

 <h2>The Finish</h2><h4> This is important</h4>
 Regarding the finish, Diresta painted this stuff on his pirate chest that magically turned it black.
 I'd never seen that before so it took a bit of uninformed googling to learn that it was likely a steel blackening oxidizing acid.
 I found some from this company called <a href="http://www.caswell.com" target="blank">Caswell</a>.
 It was about $20.
-For those keeping track, that's ~$70 so far.
+For those keeping track, that's ~$70 so far.<br>
 <img src="http://nsiemer.github.io/media/IMG_3897.jpg" width="250" height="333"><br>
 The thing about this stuff I got, is that it's a concentrate meant to make a bath, not to be brushed on.
 The stuff Diresta used was a gel, that Caswell also sells, I just didn't know that I'd need it.
 So use the gel! <br>
 <h3>See?</h3><br>